Birion/librium/docs/plan.md

 - Implement barcode scanning for easy book addition
 - Add social sharing features for reading progress
 - Consider integration with e-reader platforms
-- Implement cloud synchronization for multi-device access
+- Implement cloud synchronisation for multi-device access

 ## 7. Implementation Roadmap

-### 7.1 Short-term Priorities (1-3 months)
+### 7.1 Short-term Priorities (1–3 months)
 - Responsive design implementation
 - Basic performance optimizations
 - Expanded test coverage
 - Documentation improvements

-### 7.2 Medium-term Goals (3-6 months)
+### 7.2 Medium-term Goals (3–6 months)
 - Advanced search capabilities
 - Data import/export functionality
 - Code refactoring
 - Basic security enhancements

-### 7.3 Long-term Vision (6-12 months)
+### 7.3 Long-term Vision (6–12 months)
 - Reading statistics and analytics
 - External integrations
-- Architecture optimization for scalability
+- Architecture optimisation for scalability
 - Multi-user support with authentication

 ## Conclusion

 This improvement plan provides a structured approach to enhancing the Librium book management system.
 By addressing these areas, the application will become more functional, performant, and maintainable while providing an improved user experience.
-The implementation roadmap provides a prioritized sequence for these improvements, allowing for incremental progress toward the long-term vision.
+The implementation roadmap provides a prioritised sequence for these improvements, allowing for incremental progress toward the long-term vision.

 Regular reviews of this plan are recommended to adjust priorities based on user feedback and changing requirements.
 Each enhancement should be implemented with careful consideration of the existing architecture and technical constraints to ensure a cohesive and stable application.